2013 United States federal government shutdown: House legislative rule for the Appropriations Continuing Resolution

 A new rule for the consideration of the Senate's amended version of the continuing resolution was approved by the House October 1, 2013, at 1:10 AM (legislative day September 30).
-The rule, House Resolution 368, was reported to the House floor for a vote by the Chairman of the House Rules Committee, Rep. Pete Sessions (R-TX-32), and the vote had 228 voting for the resolution (221 R. and 7 D.) and 199 (9 R. and 190 D.) against adoption of the rule.
+The rule, House Resolution 368, was reported to the House floor for a vote by the chairman of the House Rules Committee, Rep. Pete Sessions (R-TX-32), and the vote had 228 voting for the resolution (221 R. and 7 D.) and 199 (9 R. and 190 D.) against adoption of the rule.

 H.Res.
 368 changed the Standing Rule for the procedure for consideration of the Continuing Resolution (H.J.
 Res.
 59).
 It states that "any motion pursuant to clause 4 of rule XXII relating to House Joint Resolution 59 may be offered only by the Majority Leader or his designee," which at the time was Eric Cantor or his designee, H.J.
 Res.
 59 being the bill returned from the Senate to end the shutdown with continuing appropriations for fiscal year 2014.

 During the October 1 debate on H.Res 368, Rep. Louise Slaughter said to Rep. Pete Sessions that "under regular order of the House", anyone "can call for a vote on the Senate proposal", but he had changed it so that "only the majority leader can do it".
 Sessions said, "that is correct," adding that they are not "trying to make a decision", and that a call for a vote could have taken place "almost effective immediately".
 After some back-and-forth, Sessions said that there could have been a call for a vote "at any time".
 Slaughter said, "I think you've taken that away".
 Sessions said, "We took that away".

 Slaughter said, "Oh, mercy.
 It gets deeper and deeper".

-On October 12, 2013, Maryland Rep. Chris Van Hollen moved to bring the bill directly to the floor and made a parliamentary inquiry, and required that the chair explain that the rule previously agreed for the bill had changed the Standing Rules so that no House member could move to consider a vote on the appropriations bill, except for the Republican Majority Leader or his designee.
-Once the shutdown had begun on October 1, a group of 30–40 Republicans in the House continued to pressure House Speaker John Boehner to refuse to allow a vote on any funding resolution that would not block or further delay the Affordable Care Act.
+On October 12, 2013, Maryland representative Chris Van Hollen moved to bring the bill directly to the floor and made a parliamentary inquiry, and required that the chair explain that the rule previously agreed for the bill had changed the Standing Rules so that no House member could move to consider a vote on the appropriations bill, except for the Republican Majority Leader or his designee.
+Once the shutdown had begun on October 1, a group of 30–40 Republicans in the House continued to pressure House speaker John Boehner to refuse to allow a vote on any funding resolution that would not block or further delay the Affordable Care Act.

 Unsuccessful attempts to restore funding

 Several media organizations reported that House Democrats were ready to join with moderate House Republicans to pass a clean continuing resolution without amendments to defund the Affordable Care Act (18 Republicans and all 200 Democrats would have been needed to pass the resolution).
-House Speaker John Boehner initially would not allow a vote on such a resolution.
+House speaker John Boehner initially would not allow a vote on such a resolution.